NINFEA project

 The questionnaires include questions on the mother and/or the child on several exposures and some outcomes, including environmental exposures (passive smoking, traffic, residential history, maternal occupation and occupational exposures, noise, dampness), reproductive factors, medical history, anthropometrical measures, diet, supplements, health status, asthma, growth, etc.

-Women are invited via email, telephone or mail to complete the Q2 and Q3 questionnaires.
+Women are invited via email and/or telephone or mail to complete the Q2 and Q3 questionnaires.

 -------------------------